 Creating customer experiences starts with understanding what people really want.
 The companies that we consider disruptive have garnered much of their success by creating experiences that people want, maybe that they didn’t even know they wanted.
 How did the sweethearts of disruption like Airbnb and Uber disrupt the market?
 They identified better ways of doing things, things we’d generally accept as ‘that way it’s done’.
 We’re used to jumping through hoops to find the best deals on hotel rooms, finding roommates while traveling via Craigslist along with all the inherent risks of online classifieds, and those swanky rentals?
 Well they were only available through house swaps or timeshares, right?
 My experience moving to foreign countries would have been much simpler with Airbnb!
 Even better than in the case of some hotels, you’re choosing your exact rental, not a style of room.
 You can travel and live like the locals rather than a tourist, and you can probably find a decent small apartment to rent a bit removed from the city center that is cheaper than the 1 or 2 star motels!
 The challenge of finding taxis might have been much simpler too.
-Rather than waiting on a busy night for your taxi to show up, or standing in line at a taxi stand, or tipping staff to use their connections to get you an extraordinarily expensive taxi – you can look on you’re an app, get a cost estimate and see how soon a driver can pick you up.
-Wow.
+Rather than waiting on a busy night for your taxi to show up, or standing in line at a taxi stand, or tipping staff to use their connections to get you an extraordinarily expensive taxi—

 What do you wish was better?